fatih/subvim/README.md

 # Vim Awesome

 Customized to be awesome by default.
 It is improved to be used on Mac OS X and MacVim.
-All vim plugins are added as a git submodule.

-If used with MacVim you will get SublimeText-like shortcuts:
+If used with [MacVim](https://code.google.com/p/macvim/) you will get SublimeText-like shortcuts:

 * `cmd + p` -> go to anything (via [ctrlp.vim](https://github.com/kien/ctrlp.vim))
 * `cmd + /` -> toggle comment (via [nerdcommenter](https://github.com/scrooloose/nerdcommenter))